GoAuditsGoAudits

 • Home Health Care Worker Safety Checklist

-How to Prevent Near Misses in Healthcare Facilities
+How to Prevent & Report Near Misses in Healthcare Facilities

-Preventing near misses in healthcare facilities is essential for ensuring patient safety and delivering high-quality care.
-Implementing the following strategies can significantly reduce the occurrence of near misses:
+Preventing and reporting near misses in healthcare facilities are essential steps for improving patient safety and reducing the risk of adverse events.
+Below are key strategies healthcare facilities can use to both reduce the occurrence of near misses and ensure they are properly reported when they occur.

 1. Establish a Culture of Safety